kansiris/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 295. ### What is the typical use case of portals?
-     React portals are very useful when a parent component has overflow: hidden or has properties that affect the stacking context(z-index,position,opacity etc styles) and you need to visually “break out” of its container.
+     React portals are very useful when a parent component has overflow: hidden or has properties that affect the stacking context (e.g. z-index, position, opacity) and you need to visually “break out” of its container.

      For example, dialogs, global message notifications, hovercards, and tooltips.

    **[⬆ Back to Top](#table-of-contents)**

 296. ### How do you set default value for uncontrolled component?
      In React, the value attribute on form elements will override the value in the DOM.
 With an uncontrolled component, you might want React to specify the initial value, but leave subsequent updates uncontrolled.
 To handle this case, you can specify a **defaultValue** attribute instead of **value**.

      ```javascript
      render() {
        return (